Convert SGT to AEST

 How to Convert SGT to AEST

-4. Export the selected time for your team: After selecting a range, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
-This is especially helpful when sending a confirmed APAC meeting slot to distributed teams, because each participant will see the event converted into their local time automatically in their own calendar or email workflow.
+4. Export the selected time: After selecting a range, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
+This is helpful when a Singapore-based manager needs to send a confirmed AEST meeting slot to Australian colleagues so everyone receives the appointment in their own calendar workflow without manually rechecking the conversion.

 Understanding the SGT to AEST Time Difference

-Singapore Time (SGT) is UTC+8 year-round, while Australian Eastern Standard Time (AEST) is UTC+10.
-That means AEST is 2 hours ahead of SGT, so when it is 9:00 AM in Singapore, it is 11:00 AM in AEST.
+Singapore Time is UTC+8, while Australian Eastern Standard Time is UTC+10.
+That means AEST is 2 hours ahead of SGT, so when it is morning in Singapore, it is already later in the day in eastern Australia.

 Best Times for Calls and Meetings Between SGT and AEST